 Gross lease or full-service lease

 Under a full-service or gross lease, a tenant pays a set rate each month.
-In contrast, the landlord pays for all of the property operating expenses such as utilities, internet service, building, and common area maintenance, taxes, and insurance.
+In contrast, the landlord pays for all property operating expenses such as utilities, internet service, building and common area maintenance, taxes, and insurance.

 Another way to think of a gross lease is that it gives the tenant an “out the door” price for the leased space.
-In other words, if the rate for a 10,000 square foot space is $24 per square foot per year ($240,000 annually), the monthly check the tenant writes the landlord will always be $20,000 ($240,000 / 12 months).
+In other words, if the rate for a 10,000 square foot space is $24 per square foot per year ($240,000 annually), the tenant’s monthly check to the landlord will always be $20,000 ($240,000 / 12 months).

-A gross lease works for many tenants because it simplifies budgeting and avoids unexpected repair fees.
-On the other hand, gross rents make it difficult for a landlord to pass along expenses for higher-than-normal electric bills or capital repair costs such as a new roof or parking lot repaving.
+A gross lease works well for many tenants because it simplifies budgeting and avoids unexpected repair fees.
+Gross rents do make it difficult for landlords to pass along expenses for higher-than-normal utility bills or capital repair costs such as a new roof or parking lot repaving.